 This is one of three very large tiankengs worldwide – the other two are Dashiwei tiankeng and Haolong tiankeng (both in China).

 Underground river and cave

 Tiankeng has formed over the Difeng cave, which in turn has been formed by a powerful underground river.
 This river still crosses the bottom of tiankeng.

-Underground river starts in Tianjing (Tiangjingxia) fissure gorge and reaches the daylight in vertical cliff above the Migong River, falling like a waterfall 46 m high.
-Whole length of this underground river is approximately 8.5 km and during these 8.5 kilometres it falls 364 metres.
-Average annual flow of river is 8.77 m³ per second, but flowrate can reach even 174 m³/s.
+The underground river starts in Tianjing (Tiangjingxia) fissure gorge and reaches the daylight in the vertical cliff above the Migong River, falling like a waterfall 46 m high.
+The whole length of this underground river is approximately 8.5 km and during these 8.5 kilometers, it falls 364 meters.
+The average annual flow of the river is 8.77 m³ per second, but the flow rate can reach even 174 m³/s.
 This steep, powerful river has created the world’s largest sinkhole.

 River and Difeng Cave have been explored and mapped in 4 km length by China Caves Project in 1994.

 Location and geology